salma1601/test-repo/doc/introduction.rst

 .. topic:: **Why use procasl?**

-    Procasl builds relevant **pipelines** for processing ASL data( :ref:`single subject pipeline <single_subject>`,
+    Procasl builds relevant **pipelines** for processing ASL data.
-    :ref:`second level pipeline <second_level>`).

-    For the moment, Procasl is dedicated to pulsed ASL data.
+    For the moment, it is dedicated to pulsed ASL.

 ASL basics
 ==========

 Weighting the MRI signal by cerebral blood flow
 -----------------------------------------------
-"Aristotle taught that the brain exists merely to cool the blood and is not involved in the process of thinking.
-This is true only of certain persons." -Will Cuppy
+*"Aristotle taught that the brain exists merely to cool the blood and is not involved in the process of thinking.
+This is true only of certain persons." -Will Cuppy*

 Blood flows from carotid arteries to capilleray bed.
 The volume of arterial blood (mL) delivered to 100 g of tissue per minute is called the Cerebral Blood Flow (CBF).
 In human brain, it has a typical value of 60 mL/100 g-minute.
 CBF is a fundamental physiological quantity, closely related to brain function [].
 It is an important indicator of tissue health [] as well as neuronal activity [].

-Prior to ASL, the techniques used for determining cerebral blood flow were rather invasive and involved the use of exogenous contrast agents, such as the 15O H2O radiotracer in Positron Emission Tomography (PET) and ... in [nitrous oxide method, perfusion
+Prior to ASL, the techniques used for determining cerebral blood flow were rather invasive and involved the use of exogenous contrast agents, such as the 15O H2O radiotracer in Positron Emission Tomography (PET).
-CT and DSC-MRI].

 Imaging principle: Labeling arterial blood water magnetically